GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ### Obtain client credentials

-Every social site has its own procedure for obtaining client credentials (ClientID and Client Secret).
+Every provider has its own procedure for issuing client credentials (i.e. client ID and client secret).
 Check the docs of the specific app for more information.
 The aim is to get to a page that allows creation of applications.

-Here are links for a few common social providers:
+Here are links for a few popular providers:

 - [GitHub](https://github.com/settings/applications/new)
 - [Twitter](https://apps.twitter.com)